-The Council continued to manage and review risks recorded within the Strategic Risk Profile.
-The work required to maintain the necessary Corporate oversight over the broader strategic landscape continues.
+The Council continues to manage and review risks recorded within the Strategic Risk Profile.
+The work required to maintain the necessary corporate oversight over the broader strategic landscape continues through the refreshed Risk and Resilience Chief Officer's group and CMT.